What workforce wellness perks do you think your employees want?

 How Workforce Wellness Has Suffered

-The events of the past 15+ months have been detrimental for 78% of the global workforce.
+The events of the past couple of years have been detrimental for 78% of the global workforce.

 The result?
 Massive drops in productivity.
 Poor work performance.
 Trouble getting along with coworkers.
 Trouble focusing.
 Unhappiness.
 Burnout.
 The list goes on and on.